Cuprate/cuprate/books/protocol/src/pruning.md

 ```

 This is calculating the [stripe](#getting-a-seeds-pruning-stripe) of the inputted pruning seed, remember if the seed/stripe is `0` that means no pruning so we can return the current
-height as the next un-pruned height and similarly if the blocks height is within [Tip Blocks](#tip-blocks) of the blockchains height that also means the block won't be pruned.
+height as the next un-pruned height and similarly if the block's height is within [Tip Blocks](#tip-blocks) of the blockchain's height that also means the block won't be pruned.

 ```c++
 const uint32_t seed_log_stripes = get_pruning_log_stripes(pruning_seed);